BU-Spark/pitne-affordable-housing-efficacy/fa25-team-a/README.md

 This repository contains all Fall 2025 work for **Team A** within the CHAPA project.
 Below is an overview of the repository structure and key pipeline components, along with short descriptions of what each part of the codebase does. **More detailed documentation for the EDA and Analysis workflow and findings exists within the respective folder’s individual README**.

-* `fa25-team-a/data/` – All datasets used in the project
+* `fa25-team-a/data/` – Datasets used in the project
-  - Includes raw and intermediate data files
+  - Includes public raw and intermediate data files
-  - May require manual download if not stored in the repo
+  - Private/confidential data files may require manual download

 * `fa25-team-a/eda/` – Exploratory Data Analysis notebooks and scripts
   - Documents data cleaning, preparation, and preliminary visualizations